-US Army Corps of Engineers P.O.
-Box 532711 Los Angeles, California 90053-2325 Phone: (213) 452- 3921
+US Army Corps of Engineers - Los Angeles District 915 Wilshire Boulevard Los Angeles, CA 90017 Phone: (213) 452- 3333

-The Corps of Engineers administers a permit program to ensure that the nation's waterways are used in the public interest.
+The Corps administers a permit program to ensure that the nation's waterways are used in the public interest.
 Any person, firm, or agency planning to work in waters of the United States must first obtain a permit from the Army Corps of Engineers.
 The Corps is responsible for the protection and development of the nation's water resources, including navigation, flood control, energy production through hydropower management, water supply storage and recreation.